 sudo tar -xvzf /mnt/c/PATH/TO/TAR-FILE/Desktop/FILE-NAME.tar.gz -C /mnt/c/PATH/TO/DESTINATION/FOLDER

-In the command, update the syntax to include the source and destination paths.
+In the command, change the syntax to include the source and destination paths.
 If it’s only a .tar file, use the same command but omit the z argument.

 We used the